Introduction to Advanced QSP Modeling in R

 |03:15-04:00||Can I trust my model?

 |04:55-05:00||Concluding Remarks & End of Workshop||Henning Schmidt|

 |Henning Schmidt, PhD, IntiQuan GmbH

 Henning Schmidt is an expert in Model-Informed Drug Development with over fourteen years of industry experience.
 He has been supporting projects from target validation in the early phases of drug discovery to study design for post-marketing commitments.
-During the last years, he has provided decision-making support to drug discovery and development teams in various therapeutic areas, including oncology, dermatology, immunology, respiratory, bone and muscle wasting diseases.
+During the last decade, he has provided decision-making support to drug discovery and development teams in various therapeutic areas, including oncology, dermatology, immunology, respiratory, bone and muscle wasting diseases.
 This has led to several go/no-go decisions on the progression of novel drugs through their development cycle and successful registrations.
+In addition, Henning is active in the area of tool development for improving the efficiency, quality and compliance in the areas of systems biology, QSP, and pharmacometrics.
 Henning received undergraduate education at Darmstadt University, Germany and SUPELEC in Paris, France.
 He obtained his PhD in Control Theory and Systems Biology at the Royal Institute of Technology in Stockholm, Sweden.
 He has worked for Fraunhofer Chalmers Research Center (Gothenburg, Sweden) and Novartis Pharma AG (Basel, Switzerland) prior to founding IntiQuan in 2015.

 Workshop location: The workshop will be held at the Rosen Shingle Creek Hotel in Orlando, FL, which is the venue for the ACoP10 meeting.

 Workshop fee: Regular fee 350 USD.
 This includes workshop material, coffee breaks, and lunch.
 Students/Academia/Government/Non-profit employees may enroll at a fee of 200 USD.